Certification and Other Credentials for Interpreters and Translators

 NBCMI: The National Board for the Certification of Medical Interpreters (NBCMI) offers one of two national certifications for medical interpreters in the language listed.
 They also offer a “language neutral” certification for all other languages called the CMI-Hub

-.
-Learn about the ATA’s certification tests into another language.
+The ATA: American Translators Association (ATA) offers national certification for translators.
 For most (but not all) languages they test, there is a test for each direction of translation, as indicated in the table above.
-In a few cases, there is only a test in one direction. from English from another language and test translating to English offers national certification for translators.
-The ATA separates its test into tests translating American Translators Association (ATA) The ATA:
+The ATA separates its test into tests translating from English into another language and tests translating to English from another language.
+In a few cases, there is only a test in one direction.
+Learn about the ATA’s certification tests.

 Information about Other Credentials